Solver Properties

 • bqm: Binary quadratic model (BQM) problems; use \(0/1\)-valued variables and \(-1/1\)-valued variables; constraints are typically represented as penalty models.

-• cqm: Constrained quadratic model (CQM) problems; use both binary-valued variables (both \(0/1\)-valued variables and \(-1/1\)-valued variables) and integer-valued variables; support constraints natively.
+• cqm: Constrained quadratic model (CQM) problems; use both binary-valued variables (both \(0/1\)-valued variables and \(-1/1\)-valued variables), integer-valued variables, real variables (also known as continuous variables); support constraints natively.

 • dqm: Discrete quadratic model (DQM) problems; use variables that can represent a set of values such as {red, green, blue, yellow} or {3.2, 67}; constraints are typically represented as penalty models.